 Dorset OPC

-Swyre is a coastal parish 6 miles south-east from Bridport and adjacent to Puncknowle on the east side and Burton Bradstock on the west.
-The church of the Holy Trinity is stone built in the Early English style.
-The register only dates from 1754, but fortunately there is a transcript of the marriages from 1588 and the Bishop's Transcripts date from 1732 and there are Overseers Account from 1601-1667 and 1722-1837.
+Swyre is a coastal parish 6 miles south-east from Bridport, situated in a valley beside Chesil beach and adjacent to Puncknowle on the east side and Burton Bradstock on the west.
+The church of the Holy Trinity is stone built in the Early English style, largely rebuilt in 1843, though the west tower and chancel arch date from about 1400.

 A Board School was built in 1851 to accommodate 40 children.
 In 1895 the whole parish was owned by a sole landowner, the Duke of Bedford.
 The cottages on the right were built by the Duke in the mid 1800s to replace older ones.
 The soil is clay and the chief crops were wheat, barley and oats.
 The parish covers an area of 1081 acres and had a population of 154 persons in 1891.